The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Introduction

 \section{Introduction}

 Discoveries indubitably lie at the heart of science.
-Staple examples comprise a diverse array: the phases of the Venus, gravitational waves, Archaeopteryx, Pauli’s exclusion principle, the Lascaux Cave Paintings, the double helix structure of the DNA, $E=mc^2$, complex numbers, isomerism, X-rays, pulsars, the theory of continental drift, HIV as the cause of AIDS, Lorentz attractors in chaos theory, the cosmic microwave background, Wiles’ proof of Fermat’s Last Theorem, or the Immortal Jellyfish’s immortality.
+Staple examples comprise a diverse array: the phases of Venus, gravitational waves, Archaeopteryx, the Lascaux Cave Paintings, the double helix structure of the DNA, $E=mc^2$, complex numbers, isomerism, X-rays, continental drift, HIV as the cause of AIDS, Lorentz attractors in chaos theory, Wiles’ proof of Fermat’s Last Theorem, or the Immortal Jellyfish’s immortality.

-Intertwined with the notion of a scientific discovery are major descriptive and historiographical, as well as normative and epistemological-methodological questions.
-A bit more in detail, it figures centrally in key facets of science: its internal dynamics, with discoveries viewed as the shining achievements of science (think of Human Genome Project, or the images of Black Holes) and hallmarks of progress (think of penicillin, or mind-boggling accuracy of discoveries in particle physics or high-precision cosmology), and several of its social practices, with honours (such as the Nobel Prize) heaped upon illustrious discoverers, and pedagogy, with scarcely any textbook or popular science story not revelling in the adventures and vicissitudes of science’s heroes, discoverers.
+Intertwined with the notion of a scientific discovery are major descriptive and historiographical, as well as normative and epistemological-methodological questions (see e.g.\ Arabatzis, 2006, pp.220).
+Discovery figures centrally in key facets of science: its internal dynamics, with discoveries viewed as the shining achievements of science (think of the Human Genome Project, or the images of Black Holes) and hallmarks of progress (think of penicillin, or mind-boggling accuracy of discoveries in particle physics), and several of its social practices, with honours (such as the Nobel Prize) heaped upon illustrious discoverers, and pedagogy, with scarcely any textbook or popular science story not revelling in the adventures and vicissitudes of science’s heroes, discoverers.